JadenGeller/Gluey/README.md

 # Gluey

-Gluey is a bare-bones framework.
-It defines low-level primitives for unifying objects.
-It does not define tree-like unification types suitable for logic programming, but it defines recursive unification primitives that make these much easier to build.
-For a more full-featured logic framework (built on top of Gluey!), check out [Axiomatic](https://github.com/JadenGeller/Axiomatic).
+Gluey is a bare-bones unification framework.
+It defines low-level primitives for unifying objects including support for *recursive unfication* and *backtracking*.
+Though it does not define tree-like unification types, it does define primitives that make these very simple to build.
+For a full-featured logic framework (built on top of Gluey!), check out [Axiomatic](https://github.com/JadenGeller/Axiomatic).

 ## Binding